The types of palm trees Arizona can grow are in about 35-40% of the state.

 Native to the southeastern States of the U.S., it can be tried in Arizona.
 As it can be drought & cold hardy.
 Can do full sun, but likes a bit of shade too.

-In Arizona's Sonoran Desert, Phoenix Has Palm Trees and cactus.
+In Arizona's Sonoran Desert, Stay in Phoenix and you'll note Palm Trees all around, plus cactus.
 85% of the year it's totally sunny.
 And usually it's warm or hot.

 Wintertime temperatures can drop overnight.
 Even to near freezing.
 But rarely gets below that.